abdifx/abdixf-/README.md

 **BSc Computer Security (2:1) | AI Systems & Threat Modeling Engineer**

 I am a 20-year-old security engineer with a First Class (4.0) dissertation in AI-powered threat modeling and hands-on experience architecting privacy-preserving systems.
-I'm passionate about building security into architecture, not bolting it on—and about making AI systems resilient and trustworthy.
+I'm passionate about building security into architecture, not bolting it on and about making AI systems resilient and trustworthy.

 <a href="https://linkedin.com/farah27k"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>
 ## Objective